-After WWII through the end of the 70s, the San Francisco Bay Area began receiving massive support from the US government.
+After WWII through the end of the 70s, the San Francisco Bay Area received massive support from the US government.
 This set the economic stage for private sector technological innovation, creating a thriving industry hub in Silicon Valley.

-In a similar fashion, outstanding tax benefits and government incentives have been applied in Uruguay for the past decade.
-The most relevant benefit for global IT firms is 100% exemption of income tax for the payment obtained through the exports of software and its related services (Decree 150/2007).
+Similarly, Uruguay has implemented dramatic tax benefits and government incentives over the course of the past decade.
+The most relevant benefit for global IT firms is a 100% exemption of income tax for the payment obtained through the exports of software and its related services (Decree 150/2007).
 Keeping this in mind, it’s little wonder why Uruguay is such a major software exporter despite its size.

 We can all agree that established professionals and young university graduates are the core of Silicon Valley’s workforce.